orcalinux/linux-memory-manager/docs/pages/gperf.md

 # Generating Perfect Hash Functions with gperf

+@brief Guide to generating perfect hash functions using gperf for efficient lookups.

 ## Overview

 This guide explains how to use `gperf` to generate perfect hash functions and lookup tables for efficient keyword lookup in C programs.